 When will you list the house on the market?
 Is there a preferable time for doing so in terms of market fluctuation?

 Are there factors involving your children that you need to take into consideration?
 For example, are you waiting for your youngest to finish his or her high school career?

-Who will live in the house while it is on the market, and who will be making the mortgage payments and paying for utilities and maintenance?
+Who will live in the house while it is on the market, and who will make the mortgage payments and pay for utilities and maintenance?